msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 interval(q̂, Z)                         # 95% marginal posterior credible intervals
 ```

+Note that missing data (e.g., due to cloud cover) can be accommodated using the [missing-data methods](@ref "Missing data") implemented in the package.

 ## Irregular spatial data

 To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN; see [Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2025](https://doi.org/10.1080/10618600.2024.2433671)).
 The overall workflow remains as given in previous examples, with two key additional steps: